PlasticTable/Donut-Catching-Game/README.md

 # Donut-Catching-Game
 Crap made in highschool

-I may redesign the game as it was poorly made and impossible to get to 50 pts Tis a game created using Turing
+I may redesign the game as it was poorly made and impossible to get to 50 pts.
+Tis a game created using Turing.